 You are not alone.
 A team of prayer warriors is available to raise you up in prayer.
 There are a number of ways to request prayer support.

 - Submit a prayer request to .
 These prayer requests are only sent to the Prayer Team.
 Team members will add your request to their daily prayers.

-- Attach a prayer request to the net in the sanctuary or submit a concern during the worship service to be lifted up during Prayers of the People.
+- Submit a concern during the worship service to be lifted up during Prayers of the People.

 Along with the prayer shawls and pocket prayer shawls, members of the group have knitted hats, scarves and mittens for Erie House and other charities.

 If you know of someone who is in need of strength while undergoing a medical procedure; someone who needs comfort after a loss; someone who needs peace and patience during a difficult time; or someone who needs to feel the presence of God please contact the church office at (630) 834-7750 and ask for Mary Mueller to contact you.

 HEAVEN AND EARTH GROWERS

 Drive by EPC and you’ll see a garden in our lawn.
 Every summer, a dedicated group of volunteers and the youth of the church plant, maintain and harvest the garden.
 The pickings usually are presented during the worship offering.
 All the produce grown in the garden is shared with the Yorkfield Food Pantry for distribution to those is need.